Torchedgarbage/Bakery/README.md

 # Bakery
-For when I plan to rewrite my Cake bot. - Enjoy pasteries and cake images, everything relating to cake with this one bot!
+A planned full rewrite of my Cake bot.
+Never got to finish it.